 - Those leading sedentary lifestyles

-- Excessive alcohol drinkers – excessive amounts of alcohol reduces bone formation and also affects body’s ability to absorb calcium
+- Excessive alcohol drinkers – excessive amounts of alcohol reduce bone formation and also affects the body’s ability to absorb calcium

 - Smokers – smoking causes bone loss